Information Technology Services

 Most cases of compromised data are the result of unintentional actions, or inactions, and can be prevented by following good information security practices.
 Compromised data can result in major security breaches that damage work, careers and reputations, and are expensive to repair.
 Information security is everyone's responsibility.

-To inform everyone about threats to information security and good practices to reduce the risks associated with those threats, UC has adopted a mandatory online Cyber Security Awareness course developed by SANS.
+To inform everyone about threats to information security, and to promote good practices to reduce the risks associated with those threats, UC has adopted a mandatory online Cyber Security Awareness course developed by SANS.
 The course is composed of several video modules covering a number of important information security topics.
 Learners watch each video and then answer questions to demonstrate understanding of the content.
 Learners will see a check box next to each module upon completion of the course.

 The course can be completed over multiple sessions.
 The course will track and record modules the learner has completed.